 Since I am a wallpaper junkie, I’m here with the best Mac wallpaper applications review for you guys out there who need to give your desktop a fresh coat of paint.

-To do the topic full justice and cover all the bases, we have decided to break the winner down into two separate brackets: standard HD wallpapers and Live Photo wallpapers for animated backdrops.
+To do the topic full justice and cover all the bases, we have decided to break the winner down into separate brackets: standard HD wallpapers, Live Photo wallpapers and 3D wallpapers for animated backdrops.
 With that, please navigate our list according to your preference and enjoy your new wallpaper choice.

 This Wallpaper Wizard is acquired by MacPaw and has been updated to version 2.
 It’s developed to give your Mac’s display changing, fresh looks from a curated collection of hand-picked HD, Retina-compatible photos.